I'd like to point out the similarity of the early days of the open source movement with today's decentralized blockchain movement.

-Full disclosure: I also had a ponytail in 2008, and for a few years I had my own Sun Spark workstation.
+Full disclosure: I also had a ponytail in 2008, and for a few years I had my own Sun Spark 2 workstation at home.

-Here is a transcription, which I paraphrased for clarity:
+Here is a transcription of the video, which I paraphrased for clarity:

 Steve Gilmore: Hi, this is Steve Gilmore and this is a video special edition of the Gilmore gang.
 I'm here with Jonathan Schwartz.
 It's a great pleasure - it's been a long long time coming - I haven't seen Jonathan for quite a while.
 Jonathan Schwartz, who is the president and CEO of Sun Microsystems, agreed to sit down for the first time in three or four years and talk about what's going on with Sun.
 I wanna start, Jonathan, by thanking you for joining us.

 Jonathan Schwartz: Thank you for having me, Steve.
 It has been a long time, nice to see you.